onecontext/onecontext-python/README.md

 -----

+## Full docs page
+Check out our [docs](https://docs.onecontext.ai) for a in-depth treatment of how our platform works!

 ## LLM Context as a Service

 OneContext makes it really easy and fast to augment your LLM application with your own data